-A panel of HCC officers will determine whether the evidence provided is sufficiently compelling to meet the requirements for this rule.
+The school governors will determine whether the evidence provided is sufficiently compelling to meet the requirements for this rule.
 The evidence must relate specifically to the school applied for under Rule 2 and must clearly demonstrate why it is the only school that can meet the child's needs.